conmaol/maglocunus/DataAnalysis/index.md

 ### Descriptive measures of a simple dataset

-The most basic descriptive facts about (the distribution of values in) this kind of dataset are:
+The most basic descriptive facts about (the distribution of values in) this kind of (numeric) dataset are:
 - the **mean** – the average value ie. `(23 + 38 + 29 + 28 + 30 + 28 + 29 + 27 + 27 + 28 + 37) / 11 = 29.45 days`
 - the **median** – the middle value in the sorted dataset ie. `28 days`
 - the **mode** – the mode common value ie. `28 days`